 Settled for Today, But Perhaps Not for All Time

-The dissenting Justice argued that—in addition to questioning the ongoing viability of the forgone conclusion doctrine—this situation is more akin to providing the combination to a safe, the very example that the United States Supreme Court has used, more than once, as a step too far in ordering a defendant to assist in his or her own prosecution.
+The dissenting Justice argued that—in addition to questioning the ongoing viability of the foregone conclusion doctrine—this situation is more akin to providing the combination to a safe, the very example that the United States Supreme Court has used, more than once, as a step too far in ordering a defendant to assist in his or her own prosecution.
 Instead, the dissent

-[W]ould adhere to the [Supreme] Court’s bright line: the contents of one’s mind are not available for use by the government in its effort to prosecute an individual.
+[W]ould adhere to the [Supreme] Court’s bright-line: the contents of one’s mind are not available for use by the government in its effort to prosecute an individual.
 The private thoughts, ideas, and information retained in one’s mind are not subject to compelled recollection and disgorgement for use in a person’s own prosecution.
 That practice, reminiscent of an inquisition, was abolished by the Fifth Amendment’s inclusion in the Constitution and was as certainly forbidden through the common law of this state from its earliest times.

-The above is general information only and not to be relied upon as legal advice.
+The above is general information only and is not to be relied upon as legal advice.
 It does not create an attorney-client relationship, nor should it be relied upon as advice in lieu of consultation with an attorney.
 However, if you have further questions, or have additional questions about a criminal matter, please contact us for a free consultation with a criminal law attorney.